brennydoogles/Godot-2D-GameManager/README.md

 #### AbstractGameManager
 This class is the star of the show.
 AbstractGameManager provides the base functionality for the whole library.
 It currently requires two export vars to be set in order function.
 These are:
- * level_holder: Node
+ * Level Container: Node
- 	* Level Holder is the Node that the GameManager wants all new Level scenes loaded into.
+ 	* Level Container is the Node that the GameManager wants all new Level scenes loaded into.
- * player: AbstractPlayer
+ * Player: AbstractPlayer
  	* Player represents the player object which will be added to each scene when it loads

 #### AbstractPlayer